PDXpert PLM Software

 - If the later pending iteration's lifecycle phase has a non-negative relative maturity (RM ≥ 0), then the immediately-preceding released revision value is incremented.

-Versions are commonly used for computer program files to identify (a) a specific set of features, (b) a set of bug fixes, and/or (c) a particular build number.
-For example, a version "3.2.203" may indicate the marketing feature set "3.2" plus the compiler build "203".
-While you have a very good feel for how many releases are represented in going from revision "A" to "D", you'd have little idea whether there were a few releases, or several hundred, between versions "1.0.403" and "2.1.1042".
-In PDXpert, a version is an attribute of its associated iteration.
+Versions are commonly used for computer program files to identify (a) a known set of features, (b) a set of bug fixes, and/or (c) a particular build number.
+For example, a version "3.2.1203" may identify the marketing feature set "3.2" plus the compiler build "1203".
+While you have a very good feel for how many releases are represented in going from revision "A" to "D", you'd have little idea whether there were a few releases, or several hundred, between versions "2.0.103" and "3.2.1203".

-Help Guide Contents [PDF]
+Help Guide Contents [as PDF]

 - 0001.
 Welcome!

 - 0002.
-Help conventions
+Help styles